-Vince McMahon planned for the dream match between Hulk Hogan and Steve Austin, yet it never came to fruition.
-Here’s why.
+Vince McMahon planned for the dream match between Hulk Hogan and Steve Austin.
+Discover the startling reasons why it never took place!

 The Dream Match of Hulk Hogan and Steve Austin, and Why It Never Happened